callpraths/callpraths.github.io/_posts/2018-11-10-review-nie.markdown

 Douglass C North's [new institutional economics and development][NorthNIE] is a classic introduction to the field of New Institutional Economics
 (NIE).
 NIE is a family of economic theories.
 In order to understand NIE, we must first consider what constitutes and economic theory.

-There are certain characteristics of the core paradigms of economics research that establish it as a scietific discipline.
+There are certain characteristics of the core paradigms of economics research that establish it as a scientific discipline.
 Major theories in economics are enterprises in model building, guided by experience and data.
 These models are then subjected to critical validation both in terms of their explicitly stated underlying assumptions and their predictions.
-Like in any scietific discipline, the best economic theories are are refutable, and it is the failure to refute the theory using historical, cros-sectional and experimental data from the real world that build confidence in the theory.
+Like in any scientific discipline, the best economic theories are are refutable, and it is the failure to refute the theory using historical, cross-sectional and experimental data from the real world that build confidence in the theory.
 Again like in any science, best theories are ones that imply predictions considered useful in some way.
 In the case of economics, useful predictions are ones that help use guide policy in various fora like market design, corporate leadership, governance and international development.
 Departing from hard sciences, economic theories have another important component -- an analysis of the various assumptions of the theory and the impact of the various possibilities in these core assumptions to the predictions of the theory.
 It is precisely this last aspect that allows multiple conflicting economic theories to coexist and vie for general acceptance over long periods of time.
-Both the real world being modeled, and the experimental validation tools available to economics are non-deterministic and all major economic theories are necessarily vast simiplifications of the systems they describe.
+Both the real world being modeled, and the experimental validation tools available to economics are non-deterministic and all major economic theories are necessarily vast simplification of the systems they describe.
 This means that the underlying assumptions are often known to not hold universally in the real world, and it is important to both understand when the assumptions hold, to what degree, and how these assumptions affect the predictions of the theory.